Skip to content

 # Will catch missing auth checks

 Guardian uses built-in prompts optimized for pattern detection.
-Custom prompt support planned for v2.8.
+Custom prompt support planned for a future release.
+See roadmap for upcoming features.

 Compare analysis quality: